Choosing the Right for Your

 • Provide natural vegetation, rocks, and logs for shelter and spawning areas.

-• Consider adding aquatic plants to enhance the ecosystem and provide additional hiding spots for fish.
+• Consider adding to enhance the ecosystem and provide additional hiding spots for fish.

-• Tropical fish ponds are ideal for warmer climates or indoor settings.
+• Tropical fish ponds are ideal for warmer climates or settings.

 • Choose tropical fish species that can tolerate the temperature and water conditions of your region.